UNFmontreal/neurotheque_resources/README.md

     ```bash
     python src/pipeline.py --config configs/pilot_preprocessing_strategy.yml
     ```
-    This loads the steps specified in the config (e.g. LoadData, FilterStep, AutoRejectStep, etc.) and applies them to your EEG data.
+    This loads the steps specified in the config (e.g. `LoadData`, `FilterStep`, `AutoRejectStep`, etc.) and applies them to your EEG data.

 2. **Use a Strategy Script**
     ```python